soitun/tiledesk-android/README.md

-# Chat21 SDK Demo
+# Tiledesk Android

+Tiledesk Android App allows agents to chat with visitors directly from their Android device.
+Download Tiledesk Android app here : https://play.google.com/store/apps/details?id=tiledesk.android
+Tiledesk Android app is built on top of Chat21 Android SDK framework.
+More info abount Chat21 Android SDK here : https://github.com/chat21/chat21-android-sdk/

 ## Features

-With Chat21 Android SDK you can:
+With Tiledesk Android App you can:

 - Send a direct message to a user (one to one message)
 - Emoji support